Probably the most frequent question I get from my clients is how to prepare and label products for Amazon FBA.

 It is important to note that FNSKU is different for every product ASIN, NOT for every product unit!
 So if you are shipping in 500 units of a single product then you will label each unit with an FNSKU label that is related to that product.
-In other words you won’t need 500 different FNSKU numbers and barcodes for every unit!
+In other words, you won’t need 500 different FNSKU numbers and barcodes for every unit!

-Yes I needed to address that because many of you asked!
+Yes, I needed to address that because many of you asked!

 UPC – stands for Universal Product Code consists of 12 numeric digits, that are uniquely assigned to each trade item.

 ASIN – stands for Amazon Standard Identification Number.
 Each product has it’s own ASIN that is automatically generated once a product listing page has been created.
-You can find ASIN of a product in link of a product listing page.
+You can find ASIN of a product in a link of a product listing page.

 Item condition – specifies whether a product is new or used